Riwajchalise/blockchain_concept_python/README.md

 # Blockchain_concept_python
-This repo contains a notebook I created when I learned about blockchain technology.
+This repository contains a notebook I created when I learned about blockchain technology.

 # Prerequisites
 - To understand this notebook you need to have basic knowledge in python progrmming language.